shaunsosw/travel-chapter-technical-task/README.md

 - The spec doesn't say to make the application responsive, but will try where we can.

+- Could use a CSS preprocessing tool like SASS, but given the small size we won't need variables and nesting.
+Maybe if the application needs to scale.

+- If one location query fails we should still show some data if the other queries succeed.

 ## Future work

-- Could add a DB, and login functionality to add more locations if more offices are opened.
+- Could add a DB, login functionality and admin section to add more locations if more offices are opened.

 - No mentions of tests, will add some functional tests, and a docker option to run these, if time allows.
 Will use jest.

+- There is rate limiting in place on this API.
+The current rate limit is 15 requests per second with a burst of 30.
+To reduce the chance of errors we could build a microservice (API Gateway) to cache and decode the response into only the fields that we need.

 ## Tasks:

- - Initital app created using vite and docker to run locally.
-Estimated time: 2 hours
+ - ~~Initital app created using vite and docker to run locally.
+Estimated time: 2 hours~~

- - Get data for the state from the police API, need to be able to look for multiple locations, see if the API can support this, instead of 4 seperate calls.
-Estimated time: 2 hours.
+ - ~~Get data for the state from the police API, need to be able to look for multiple locations, see if the API can support this, instead of 4 seperate calls.
+Estimated time: 2 hours.~~

- - Create a clean easy to use page with a table to display all the crimes.
+ - Create a clean easy to use page with a table to display all the crimes using material-ui.
 Estimated time: 2 hours.

  - Add options to filter and search.
 Estimated time: 1 hour